jmbealer/my-knowledge-base/it-certs/comptia-itf.md

 ## 1.0 IT Concepts and Terminology 17%

 Look up IT concepts and terminology

-### 1.1 Compare and contrast notational systems.
+### 1.1 Compare and Contrast Notational Systems

 What are notational systems?